blinkdog/sansa/README.md

 ## Component API
 sansa provides two components in its main module:

-    var sansa = require('sansa');
+    var sansaIndex = require('sansa');
-    var Arya = sansa.Arya;
+    var Sansa = sansaIndex.Sansa;
-    var AryaMemory = sansa.AryaMemory;
+    var SansaMemory = sansaIndex.SansaMemory;

+SansaMemory is an in-memory async UUID -> JSON map that stands in for more complex JSON storage engines, like file systems, databases, or RESTful APIs.

+Sansa is a support class to serialize and deserialize object graphs.

-### AryaMemory
+### SansaMemory
-`AryaMemory` is an in-memory JSON store.
-Its functions can be provided directly to Arya for object graph de/serialization.
+`SansaMemory` is an in-memory JSON store.
+Its functions can be provided directly to Sansa for object graph de/serialization.

-An `AryaMemory` is constructed like any other object in JavaScript:
+A `SansaMemory` is constructed like a regular object in JavaScript:

-    var mem = new AryaMemory();
+    var mem = new SansaMemory();

-#### AryaMemory.input(uuid, callback)
+#### SansaMemory.read(uuid) -> Promise
 Obtain the JSON for the provided object's UUID.

 * `uuid` String: The UUID of the object for which to obtain JSON
-* `callback` Function: function callback(err, json)
-    * `err` Error: An error, if any (AryaMemory never passes an Error)
-    * `json` String: The JSON of the requested object

 Example:

-    mem.input('a94beae2-881e-4e26-9fb4-de4f0f478abf', function(err, json) {
+    mem.read('a94beae2-881e-4e26-9fb4-de4f0f478abf')
-      if(err != null) {
+    .then(function(json) {
-        // handle error
-      }
       // do something with json
     });

-#### AryaMemory.output(uuid, json, callback)
+#### SansaMemory.write(uuid, json) -> Promise
 Store the JSON of an object under the provided UUID.

 * `uuid` String: The UUID of the object to put in the JSON store
 * `json` String: The JSON of the object to put in the JSON store
-* `callback` Function: function callback(err)
-    * `err` Error: An error, if any (AryaMemory never passes an Error)

 Example:

-    mem.output('a94beae2-881e-4e26-9fb4-de4f0f478abf', '{}', function(err) {
+    mem.write('a94beae2-881e-4e26-9fb4-de4f0f478abf', '{}')
-      if(err != null) {
+    .then(function(uuid) {
-        // handle error
-      }
+      // the Promise resolves to communicate success
+      // uuid = 'a94beae2-881e-4e26-9fb4-de4f0f478abf'
     });

-### Arya
+### Sansa
-`Arya` is the object responsible for serialization and deserialization of object graphs.
+`Sansa` is the class responsible for serialization and deserialization of object graphs.

-An `Arya` is constructed like any other object in JavaScript:
+A `Sansa` object is constructed like a regular object in JavaScript:

-    var arya = new Arya();
+    var sansa = new Sansa();

-#### Arya.load(uuid, src, callback)
+#### Sansa.load(uuid, source) -> Promise
 Load an object graph from a JSON store.
-Caller provides the UUID of the object to be returned (`uuid`), a callback to the JSON store (`src`), and the callback to be provided with the object after deserialization (`callback`).
+Caller provides the UUID of the object to be returned, and an async JSON store reading function.

 * `uuid` String: The UUID of the object to load
-* `src` Function: function src(uuid, callback)
+* `source` Function: function read(uuid) -> Promise
     * `uuid` String: The UUID of the object to be loaded from the JSON store
-    * `callback` Function: function callback(err, json)
-        * `err` Error: An error, if any occur while reading from the store
-        * `json` String: The JSON of the requested object
-* `callback` Function: function callback(err, obj)
-    * `err` Error: An error, if any are encountered while loading
-    * `obj` Object: The object and connected object graph, loaded from JSON

 Example:

-    arya.load('a94beae2-881e-4e26-9fb4-de4f0f478abf', mem.input, function(err, obj) {
-      if(err != null) {
-        // handle error
-      }
+    sansa.load('a94beae2-881e-4e26-9fb4-de4f0f478abf', mem.input)
+    .then(function (objectGraph) {
-      // do something with obj (an object with attached object graph) });
+      // do something with objectGraph

-#### Arya.register(name, constr, proxy)
+    });

+#### Sansa.register(name, ctor)
-Register a constructor or constructor proxy with Arya.
+Register a constructor with Sansa.

 * `name` String: the name of the constructor
-* `constr` Function: the constructor, or a constructor proxy function
+* `ctor` Function: the constructor
-* `proxy` Boolean: true, iff the function provided is a constructor proxy

 When serializing an object graph from JavaScript objects into JSON, sansa will record the type of an object with a named constructor.
 When deserializing the object graph back from the JSON, sansa will need a reference to the constructor in order to re-create the object.

-As of sansa v0.3.2, failure to register a constructor that is necessary for deserialization will be passed as an error.
+As of sansa v0.3.2, failure to register a constructor that is necessary for deserialization will be rejected as an error.
 (Thanks to @qbradq)

-If there are no special conditions, and a simple no-argument call to new will suffice, then you can just pass the constructor itself to Arya. sansa will handle the call to `new` internally:

-    var ComplexNumber = function ComplexNumber(real, imag) {
-        // do something with the real and imag values here };

-    arya.register("ComplexNumber", ComplexNumber);

-If there are special conditions for calling the constructor, you may instead pass a constructor proxy to Arya. sansa ***WILL NOT*** call `new` for you in this case.
-Your proxy function must do that.
-You pass `true` as the third argument, in order to indicate that the function provided is a proxy.

-    var ComplexNumber = function ComplexNumber(real, imag) {
-        // do something with the real and imag values here };

-    var complexProxy = function complexProxy() {
-        var num = new ComplexNumber(1, 0);
-        return num;
-    };

-    arya.register("ComplexNumber", complexProxy, true);

-The constructor proxy function is provided with four arguments:

-    function constructorProxy(dObj, json, uuid, context)

-* `dObj` Object: the raw result of JSON.parse
-* `json` String: the JSON for this object
-* `uuid` String: the UUID of the object
-* `context` Object: sansa's own context object

-sansa's context object contains references to the incomplete object graph that is currently under construction.
-It represents everything sansa knows about the object graph at the time of the call to the constructor proxy.

-All of this is really advanced usage.
-Most of the time, you can simply ignore the parameters to the constructor proxy function.

-#### Arya.save(obj, sink, next)
+Constructors will be called with no arguments.
+Classes intended for use with sansa should ensure that this results in a usable if empty object.

+#### Sansa.save(obj, sink) -> Promise
 Serialize an object graph to JSON

 * `obj` Object: object in graph to be stored
-* `sink` Function: function sink(uuid, json, callback)
+* `sink` Function: function write(uuid, json) -> Promise
     * `uuid` String: The UUID of the object to put in the JSON store
     * `json` String: The JSON of the object to put in the JSON store
-    * `callback` Function: function callback(err)
-        * `err` Error: An error, if any occurs while writing to the store
-* `next` Function: function next(uuid, json, callback)
-    * `err` Error: An error, if any occurs while serializing the object graph
-    * `uuid` String: the UUID of the object as stored in the JSON store

 Example:

-    arya.save({ name: "Bob" }, mem.output, function(err, uuid) {
+    sansa.save({ name: "Bob" }, mem.output)
-      if(err != null) {
+    .then(function(uuid) {
-        // handle error
-      }
-      // do something with the uuid (the uuid of the provided object) });
+      // do something with the uuid of the provided object });

 ## Limitations
-If you make use of fields or values that begin with the character '»' you might run into trouble unless you modify sansa.
+If you make use of keys or values that begin with the character '»' you might run into trouble unless you modify sansa.

-### Reserved field: uuid
+### Reserved key: uuid
-sansa tags every object in the graph with the field 'uuid'.
-If you are using that field to store an actual v4 UUID in String form, that is no problem. sansa can reuse your own identifiers.
-If you need that field for something other than a v4 UUID in String form, you'll need to modify sansa so that it can work with your objects.
+sansa tags every object in the graph with the key `uuid`.
+If you are using that field to store a v4 UUID string, there is no conflict. sansa can use the UUID identifiers that you provide.
+If you need that field for something other than a v4 UUID string, you'll need to modify sansa so that it can work with your objects.

-### Reserved field: »type
+### Reserved key: »type
 sansa makes use of the character '»' to create special tags in the JSON.
 There is one special key:

-    /^»type$/       Used to store the name of an object's constructor
+    »type          Used to store the name of an object's constructor

-### Reserved value: /^»[0-9]+$/
+### Reserved value: »[0-9]+
 sansa interprets the regular expression `/^»[0-9]+$/` to be a `Date` object stored in the format of milliseconds after the unix epoch.

-### Reserved value: /^»[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$/
+### Reserved value: »UUID
 sansa interprets the regular expression `/^»[0-9a-f]{8}-[0-9a-f]{4}-4[0-9a-f]{3}-[89ab][0-9a-f]{3}-[0-9a-f]{12}$/` to be a reference to another object.

-### Identical constructor names
-sansa has no special way of telling identically named (but differently scoped) constructors apart.
-For example, if you have two packages which both define a `Point` class, each with different constructors, you may need to modify sansa in order to serialize and deserialize your object graphs correctly.

 ### Circular arrays
 Object graphs with circular ***object*** references aren't a problem for